alislaboratory/4BitCPU/README.txt

 -- INSTRUCTION SET --
 	This 4-bit CPU will have a capacity of 16 instructions (4-bit opcodes).
 There are 2 4-bit operands.
 Overflow and borrowing are disregarded in operations, only in JMPC, JMPB and JMP0 .
 	The ALU will have 3-bit opcodes, so 8 comparator and arithmetic instructions.
+The first 8 instructions belong to the ALU to make space for new ALU functionality. i.e any opcode with 0 as MSB (most significant bit) is an ALU instruction. any opcode with 1 is a pure CPU instruction.
 	Instructions passed to the ALU are marked with '(ALU)'.
 	Active operations are marked with an (ACT).
 	Undefined operations have been marked with (UDEF), they will result in no operation.